Stephano2037/C-programming/README.md

 ## Compiler - Visual Stduio 2017
-Using github with visual studio (Github Extension for Visual Studio)
+Using github with visual studio ( Tool name: Github Extension for Visual Studio)

 ```